kverrier/Combo-Trainer/README.markdown

 the server.
 The sequences are then loaded into a JavaScript training engine that interprets the data as events that are put into a discrete event simulation buffer, polling at 1/60th of a second (1 video frame).
-User input is cross-referenced to the current state of the simulator (i.e.  early, on-time, or late) to give instant quantitative feedback.
+User input is cross-referenced to the current state of the simulator to give instant feedback (i.e.  early, on-time, or late).
 This is repeated for each move in the sequence.
-Once the simulation is finished, the user can repeat the process over and over again for consistent accuracy.
+Once the simulation is finished, the user can repeat the process over and over again to practice for future consistent accuracy.

 ## Notes